ShravanRamjathan/Reviews/README.md

 - Looping through data with arrays
 - Dynamically updating the UI based on JavaScript data
 - Creating reusable functions (like for showing a person or generating a random index)

+## 💡 My Thoughts

+This was a great way to reinforce the basics.
+It helped me better understand how to:

+- Dynamically inject content into the DOM
+- Respond to user input with logic
+- Use arrays of objects as a data source

+Eventually, I might expand on this by integrating API data or adding some animations, but for now it’s a clean, functional app that gave me a good grasp of essential JavaScript skills.

+---
+Thanks for checking it out!